mmatschiner/tutorials/ml_phylogeny_inference/README.md

 		raxml -s 16s_filtered.phy -n 16s_filtered.out -m GTRGAMMA -p 123

-* RAxML should finish the analysis within a few seconds and present output as shown in the screenshot below. **Question 1:** Are the inferred stationary frequencies of the four nucleotides (here called the "base frequencies") comparable to those inferred with PAUP\* in tutorial [`substitution_model_selection`](../substitution_model_selection/README.md))? [(see answer)](#q1) As you can see from RAxML's output, the best-scoring maximum-likelihood tree was written to file `RAxML_bestTree.16s_filtered.out`.
+* RAxML should finish the analysis within a few seconds and present output as shown in the screenshot below.

+	**Question 1:** Are the inferred stationary frequencies of the four nucleotides (here called the "base frequencies") comparable to those inferred with PAUP\* in tutorial [`substitution_model_selection`](../substitution_model_selection/README.md))? [(see answer)](#q1)

+	As you can see from RAxML's output (shown in the screenshot below), the best-scoring maximum-likelihood tree was written to file `RAxML_bestTree.16s_filtered.out`.
 <p align="center"><img src="img/raxml1.png" alt="RAxML" width="600"></p>

 <a name="figtree"></a>
 ## Reading and visualizing tree files

-In this part of the tutorial, we will explore how phylogenetic trees are encoded in Newick format, the format used by almost all phylogenetic sofware, and we will visualize the maximum-likelihood phylogeny generated with RAxML with the program [FigTree](http://tree.bio.ed.ac.uk/software/figtree/).
-Fun fact: The Newick format is named after the [Newick's restaurant](http://www.newicks.com) in Dover, New Hampshire, where Joe Felsenstein and other developers of the format ["enjoyed the meal of lobsters"](http://evolution.genetics.washington.edu/phylip/newicktree.html) in 1986.
+In this part of the tutorial, we will explore how phylogenetic trees are encoded in Newick format, the format used by almost all phylogenetic sofware, and we will visualize the maximum-likelihood phylogeny generated with RAxML with the program [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) (fun fact: The Newick format is named after the [Newick's restaurant](http://www.newicks.com) in Dover, New Hampshire, where Joe Felsenstein and other developers of the format ["enjoyed the meal of lobsters"](http://evolution.genetics.washington.edu/phylip/newicktree.html) in 1986).
 A good explanation of the format and information on its origin can be also be found [here](http://evolution.genetics.washington.edu/phylip/newicktree.html).

 * Open the file [`RAxML_bestTree.16s_filtered.out`](res/RAxML_bestTree.16s_filtered.out) in a text editor, or on the command line using for example the `less` command: